GLOBAL MARKETS-Stocks edge lower, oil drops again

 In addition, the Swiss government cut its growth forecast for this year and next.

 Equities are coming off strong gains last week, when the Federal Reserve promised to keep pumping money into the U.S. economy and the euro zone's bailout fund got crucial backing from a German court.
-The Standard & Poor's 500 Index climbed to multi-year highs while European shares reached a 14-month peak.
+The S&P climbed to multi-year highs while European shares reached a 14-month peak.

 Many investors said the pullback this week was to be expected as investors took profits, especially in the absence of fresh catalysts.
-The FTSEurofirst-300 Index closed 0.4 percent lower while the S&P 500 shed 0.2 percent.
-A Morgan Stanley index of global stocks fell 0.48 percent.
+European shares closed 0.4 percent lower while the S&P lost 0.3 percent.
+Global stocks fell 0.53 percent.

-"The market is digesting not only the gains from last week, but really the move you've had up over the last six weeks," said Seth Setrakian, partner and co-head of U.S. equities at First New York Securities in New York.
-"Now, fundamentals and actual news have to come through, versus just the central bank trying to juice everything up."
+"Economic data is where the immediate focus is going to be, but remember we are almost at the end of the quarter here - it is a quarter where there is some concern about earnings and the economic recovery going forward, at least in the near-term," said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.

 FedEx Corp cited weakening global economic conditions for its reduced 2013 profit outlook.
-Its stock fell 2.7 percent to $86.91.
+Its stock fell 2.7 percent.

 However, Apple Inc, the most valuable U.S. company, continued its meteoric rise as consumers sign up for the new iPhone.
-Its shares, up more than 70 percent so far this year, reached an all-time high intraday of $701.44.
+Its shares, up more than 70 percent so far this year, reached an all-time high and topped $700 at its session high.

 "We take the view that delaying tactics by the Spanish government to request aid could backfire and lead to renewed upward pressure on yields because markets are effectively assuming that an aid request is more or less a done deal," said Rabobank economist Elwin de Groot.